Cocker Spaniel training and dog behaviour very often go hand in hand.

 You can give your dog many types of training to help him live happily in our domesticated world and help him grow up without behavioural problems.

-In this article, I cover general dog training and behavioural issues and how training your dog can help; just click on any of the titles to read more:
+In this article, I cover general dog training tips and behavioural issues and how training your dog can help; click on any of the titles to read more:

-Giving your Cocker Spaniel training as soon as you bring him home is the best place to start; it's never too early to begin your puppy's training.
+Giving your Cocker Spaniel training as soon as you bring him home is the best place to start; it's never too early to begin basic obedience training for puppies.

 Teaching your puppy obedience commands will give him (and you!) control and good manners, leading to a well-behaved Cocker Spaniel.